 In the end, the key to any successful financial plan – travel or otherwise – is to plan around your best estimates but continue to monitor and make adjustments over time.
 Nothing ever turns out exactly the way you think it will, investments maybe less than most.
 But by following these suggestions, adjusting your spending and committing to a long-term travel plan, a nomadic lifestyle could be more realistic than you ever imagined.

 Ok, now that we’ve covered all the most important considerations for funding and maintaining a long-term travel lifestyle, it’s time to direct you to some additional reading.
-Start with How to Travel on a Budget, 23 Ways the Coronavirus Will Change Travel and our Universal Packing List, then have a look at the following books that provide valuable information on saving money:
+Start with How to Travel on a Budget and our Universal Packing List, then have a look at the following books that provide valuable information on saving money: